Loading index…

 • Chore app: Focuses on habits and accountability - things like morning/evening lists, streaks, points, and parent-approved rewards.

-• Allowance app: Focuses on money flow and savings — tracking payouts, managing digital “jars,” or even connecting to debit cards.
+• Allowance app: Focuses on money flow and savings - tracking allowance payments, managing digital “jars,” or even connecting to debit cards.

 Where They Overlap - and Where They Don’t